 Satellite Mission Payloads

-General Dynamics' mission payloads provide weather information to meteorologists, send new data about our solar system to scientists, and the global positioning information to help us arrive at new destinations using the most expedient route.
-It is also our mission payloads enabling actionable intelligence that our U.S. government customers need to help secure the nation.
+General Dynamics mission payloads provide weather information to meteorologists, send new data about our solar system to scientists, deliver the global positioning information to help us arrive at new destinations and enable actionable intelligence that our U.S. government customers need to help secure the nation.